 The names and affiliation of the authors should be presented as follows:

 1Department of Plant Production, Faculty of Agriculture, Trakia University, Student’s campus, 6000 Stara Zagora, Bulgaria

 2Department of Plant Growing, Faculty of Agronomy, Agricultural University, 12 Mendeleev, 4000 Plovdiv, Bulgaria

 3Dobrudzha Agricultural Institute, 9520 General Toshevo, Bulgaria

 Every paper should have an abstract of not more than 350 words.
-It should state succinctly the research problem (objective, experimental methods, results and conclusions).
+It should state succinctly the research problem (objective, experimental indices and methods, results and conclusions).
 It should be clearly stated what new findings have been made in the course of research.
 Abbreviations and references to authors are inadmissible in the summary.
 It should be understandable without having read the paper and should be in one paragraph.

 Up to a maximum of six keywords should be selected not repeating the title but giving the essence of study.
 These should be appropriate since they will be part of the journal index and used in Internet search.

 Long terms of common usage should be abbreviated for the sake of economy.
 Their list at the beginning of the paper makes it easier for the reader to find their meaning without seeking their first occurrence where they are defined, in case there is no list at the beginning.
 It is not necessary to define common standard abbreviations and the ones specified on the journal cover.

 The objective of introduction is to address the need of the research and not to review the existing works on the issue.
 Gaps in available knowledge or contradiction of materials published so far are revealed.
 On the basis of this the work hypothesis and the study objective are outlined.
 The clear and well-defined objective/aim is an important part of introduction.

 The introduction must answer the following questions: What is known and what is new on the studied issue?
 What necessitated the research problem, described in the paper?
 What is your hypothesis and goal?